dmccrearytg/tg-process-mining/docs/about.md

 **Unlock the Power of Your Processes**

 In today's fast-paced business environment, understanding and optimizing your processes is crucial for staying competitive.

+TigerGraph customers know that graph data models are ideally suited to solving complex problems with event workflows.
-Our new platform demonstrates how TigerGraph, a leading graph database, can revolutionize process mining, providing unparalleled insights into your business operations.
+This website demonstrates how TigerGraph can be used a a core tool to solve complex process mining problems providing unparalleled insights into your business operations.

 **Why Process Mining with TigerGraph?**